 I invited Carole to lecture here in Syracuse.
 She was just beginning to go on the road to raise public awareness about vitamin D and bringing together experts interested in helping the public.
 What I recall most about Carole was dynamism and her commitment to spreading the word on the new, life-saving, science of vitamin D.

 Now we can all share in the results of Carole’s efforts through weekly webinars featuring vitamin D researchers who use their expertise to answer questions submitted by participants.
-To participate, simply register at http://www.grassrootshealth.net/webinars.
+View all Grassroots video webinars at https://grassrootshealth.net/project/videos.